Compare model runs

 As you continue iterating on your model and your data, you will likely end up with many model runs.
 A model run represents an experiment (i.e., an instance of training a specific model on some specific data).

 At this point, machine learning teams typically want to compare the predictions and the performance of their different models.
-The goal of comparing models is to measure and understand the marginal value of every machine learning iteration (additional labels, reworked labels, modeling improvements, hyperparameter fine-tuning, etc).
+The goal of comparing models is to measure and understand the marginal value of every machine learning iteration, such as creating additional labels, reworking labels, modeling improvements, and hyperparameter fine-tuning.

-The Model product is designed to help you compare model runs: you can visualize predictions and compare metrics between model runs.
+The Model product is designed to help you investigate model performance by visualizing predictions and comparing metrics between model runs.

-You will need a model with 2 or more model runs to use this feature.
+You will need a model with two or more model runs to use this feature.
 Visit these pages to get started:

-Once you select the first model run, use the drop-down along the menu bar labeled Compare against.
-Then, select the second model run to run the comparison.
-Labelbox automatically assigns each model run a different color to distinguish them in metrics and visualization.
+Once you select the first model run, click the drop-down along the menu bar titled Compare against.
+Then, select a second model run to initiate the comparison.
+Labelbox automatically assigns each model run a different color so that they can be distinguished in metrics and visualization.

 From the gallery, you can click on an individual data row to expand it.
-Using the sidebar you can toggle which ground truth and model runs to view.
-To learn more about how to view predictions see Visualize model predictions.
+Using the right sidebar, you can toggle which ground truth annotations and predictions to view, along with which model runs to display in general.
+For even more visualization options, click Display.